Fact or fiction?

 Soil nesting bees

-Across the globe, most bee species nest in protected sites beneath the soil (Danforth et al. 2019, page 104).
-For gardens located within ultra-urban landscapes, such as New York City, less than half of all bees are soil nesters (Matteson et al. 2008).
-In more suburban gardens, a majority of bees are soil nesters (Fetridge et al. 2008).
+Across the globe, most bee species nest in protected sites beneath the soil.
+For gardens located within ultra-urban landscapes, such as New York City, less than half of all bees are soil nesters.
+In more suburban gardens, a majority of bees are soil nesters.

-For most gardens, unless you are tilling the soil as a spring garden chore (which, we don’t advise you do, due to the negative effects of soil tilling on soil structure), most bee species should not be harmed by spring garden chores.
+For most gardens, unless you are tilling the soil as a spring garden chore (which we don’t advise, due to the negative effects of soil tilling on soil structure), most bee species should not be harmed by spring garden chores.

 Cavity nesting bees

-In urban gardens, bees that nest above ground in stems and other cavities are more common than they are in non-urban sites (Langellotto 2017).
+In urban gardens, bees that nest above ground in stems and other cavities are more common than they are in non-urban sites.

-One of the most common bees (~10%) of the 2,100 specimens that we found in Portland-area gardens is the small carpenter bee, Ceratina acantha.
-This bee nests in pithy stems, including native and cultivated Rubus (caneberry) and Sambucus (elderberry) species, and many introduced species (e.g. Brassica, Daucus, Foeniculum, Rumex).
-Ceratina acantha is thus able to nest in the pithy stems of across many plant families (e.g. carrots, mustards, buckwheats, roses, and elderberries) although they seem to prefer stems that are 5-8mm in diameter (McIntosh 1996).
+One of the most common bees (about 10%) of the 2,100 specimens that we found in Portland-area gardens is the small carpenter bee, Ceratina acantha.
+This bee nests in pithy stems, including native and cultivated Rubus (caneberry) and Sambucus (elderberry) species, and many introduced species (including Brassica, Daucus, Foeniculum and Rumex).
+Ceratina acantha is thus able to nest in the pithy stems of across many plant families (including carrots, mustards, buckwheats, roses and elderberries), although they seem to prefer stems that are 5–8 mm in diameter.

-Research from Portland State University shows that these bees emerge in April in the Portland Metro Region (Steele et al. 2019).
-Thus, for cavity nesting bees in urban gardens, waiting until May to clean up garden debris that includes pithy stems would allow any overwintering small carpenter bees to successfully emerge and start their own nests, in the spring.
+Research from Portland State University shows that these bees emerge in April in the Portland metro region.
+Thus, for cavity nesting bees in urban gardens, waiting until May to clean up garden debris that includes pithy stems would allow any overwintering small carpenter bees to successfully emerge and start their own nests in the spring.

-Although it is possible that urban and suburban gardens offer suitable habitat for butterflies, few studies have looked at butterfly overwintering in different types of garden habitat (Lang et al. 2019).
-Studies that have censused butterflies in gardens have found that the vast majority are the ubiquitous, non-native cabbage white butterfly, Pieris rapae (Matteson and Langellotto 2010).
+Although it is possible that urban and suburban gardens offer suitable habitat for butterflies, few studies have looked at butterfly overwintering in different types of garden habitat.
+Studies that have counted butterflies in gardens have found that the vast majority are the ubiquitous, non-native cabbage white butterfly, Pieris rapae.